memph1024/swapdex-documentation/docs/deep-dives/staking.md

 This guide will mainly focus on helping you decide to become a nominator or a validator and give you some examples of the rewards you could expect.

 !!! hint "Validator"
-    The staking system on SwapDex and Kusari is designed to pay out rewards equally to all validators, regardless of their stake.
+    The staking system on SwapDEX and Kusari is designed to pay out rewards equally to all validators, regardless of their stake.
 That means the amount of staked coins on a validator does not influence its ability to author or validate more blocks.
 However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.

 !!! hint "Nominator"
     The rewards for nominators are paid out pro-rata after the validator reward is deducted.
 That means your share of the total nominator rewards per validator will increase with the number of coins you staked on that specific validator.
 This system should motivate nominators to stake on lower-staked validators and thus should create a balanced-staked validator set.